novayo/LeetCode/0105_Construct_Binary_Tree_from_Preorder_and_Inorder_Traversal/README.md

 * Memory Usage: 18.7 MB, less than 87.84% of Python3 online submissions for Construct Binary Tree from Preorder and Inorder Traversal.

 > 用inorder定義結束範圍

+---

+try_5.py: O(n) O(n)

+* Runtime: 56 ms, faster than 90.95% of Python3 online submissions for Construct Binary Tree from Preorder and Inorder Traversal.
+* Memory Usage: 18.9 MB, less than 68.15% of Python3 online submissions for Construct Binary Tree from Preorder and Inorder Traversal.

+> 以preorder為主